How Do the New LiveWire S2 Models Alpinista & Mulholland Ride?

 The LiveWire S2 Family: Quick Model Comparison

-While the Del Mar, Alpinista, and Mulholland share the same platform and identical drivetrain, they differ significantly in concept and intended use.
-The S2 Del Mar, with its flat track-inspired design, higher seat position (825 mm), and 19-inch wheels, primarily appeals to sport-oriented urban riders.
-Its specialized tires (Dunlop DT-1) and steeper fork geometry promote agile, responsive handling on city streets.
+While the Del Mar, Alpinista, and Mulholland share the same platform and identical powertrain, they differ significantly in concept and purpose.
+The S2 Del Mar, with its flat-track-inspired look, higher seat position (825 mm), and 19-inch wheels, appeals primarily to sporty urban riders.
+Its specialized Dunlop DT-1 tires and steeper fork geometry promote agile, direct handling in urban environments.

 The S2 Alpinista positions itself as a hybrid between a supermoto and a tourer.
-With its 17-inch wheels, shorter wheelbase, and lower seat height (805 mm), it offers balanced handling with increased everyday practicalityespecially for riders of shorter stature or those carrying a passenger.
-Accessories for luggage transport emphasize its touring capabilities.
+Featuring 17-inch wheels, a shorter wheelbase, and a lower seat height (805 mm), it offers balanced handling with increased everyday usabilityespecially for shorter riders or those riding two-up.
+Accessories for luggage transport emphasize its touring capability.

 The S2 Mulholland, on the other hand, targets riders seeking a cruiser-like riding experience in a modern package.
 Its relaxed geometry, upright seating position, and intentional use of sustainable materials give it a unique character.
-All three models share a direct, gearless drive, comprehensive assist systems, and connected features.
-However, by diversifying its lineup, LiveWire can successfully reach different target audiences.
+What unites all three models is the direct, gearless drive, comprehensive assistance systems, and connected features.
+By diversifying its offerings, LiveWire can appeal to different target audiences.
 All models are available for test rides at your nearest LiveWire dealer.

 Author